martin-magakian/barnes/README.md

 -------

 in x: number of point to place in the tree<br />
-in y: time used in secound
+in y: time used in second

 ![perf1](https://raw.github.com/martin-magakian/Barnes-Hut/master/README_src/perf1.png)